Preventative Healthcare

 Dogs and cats are not the only animals which need vaccinating, rabbits also do.

 The 2 main viral diseases are myxomatosis and viral haemorrhagic disease.
 Both these viruses are potentially fatal to unvaccinated rabbits.
 Myxomatosis is carried by rabbit fleas.
-Once infected symptoms include swelling and discharge of the eyes and most rabbits will die despite treatment.
+Once infected, symptoms include swelling and discharge of the eyes and most rabbits will die despite treatment.
 Vaccination is recommended once to twice a year depending on the risk area.

 Viral haemorrhagic disease is highly contagious and is spread through contaminated hutches, bedding, food and on clothing.
 Often the only sign of this disease is sudden death of the infected rabbit.
 Vaccination is recommended once a year